 - Choose from all standard piano literature.
 Arrangements, transcriptions and “pop” music are not allowed.
 All pieces must have been written expressly for the piano and must be performed in their original, unaltered and unabridged version.

 - The two pieces performed must be of approximate equal difficulty.

 - 6th-10th grade participants – length of both pieces together should not exceed 10 minutes.

 - 11th-12th grade participants – length of both pieces together should not exceed 12 minutes.

 - The participant must provide an original score of each piece for the judge.

 How Does the Festival Work?

-All students in a particular grade will perform for a single judge.
-That judge will choose winners – 1st place, 2nd place and one or more honorable mentions.
-All winners are requested to perform one of their pieces on the Honors Recital the following day.
+All students in a particular grade will perform in person for a single judge.
+(No audience will be in the room this year.)
+That judge will choose winners – 1st place, 2nd place, and one or more honorable mentions.
+All winners will be part of a virtual Honors Recital the following day.

 Each grade (6th through 12th) is judged separately.